lxlguy/data_eng_capstone/README.md

 Additional fields could be added to the warehouse, however, I felt that it would incur too much time to design the ETL process to process the messy data.
 SubDAGs could be used to simply the download-upload_toS3 tasks.
 More data checks could be added.

+## Lessons learnt
+In this Nanodegree, I've learned more about database/warehouse design, Spark and Airflow and have deepened my understanding in SQL through the writing of more complex queries to store the information.
+Although I am not looking to break into the data engineer role, I believe that understanding how data is collected, stored would help me more in the future in Data Science.